 Social Security is meant to replace some, but not all, of your pre-retirement income.
 According to the Social Security Administration, the average retirement beneficiary receives 40% of their pre-retirement income from Social Security.

 How much will you get from Social Security?

 Social Security is not an individual investment program.
 That is, the amount of taxes you pay into the program is not necessarily the amount you’ll receive.
 There are several factors that affect your benefit total, including how much you earned during your career and at what age you retire.

-The best resource to get an estimate on what your monthly benefit will be is by using the Social Security’s benefit calculator.
+A great resource you can use to get an estimate of your monthly benefit is the Social Security Administration’s benefit calculator.